LawlietDN/Ca/README.md

 After completing these steps, there isn't anything left except for testing the tool.

 # **Thinsg to know**
-The proxy does not handle SSL/TLS (HTTPS) or redirects.
-It only works with HTTP origins that do not redirect.
+The proxy does not handle redirects yet.
+It only works with HTTP/HTTPS origins that do not redirect.

 ## **Usage**

 Run the tool with the following command:
 ```bash
 ca --port <port> --origin <origin>
 ```